NotRealHacker/dotfiles/README.md

 # dotfiles
  my dotfiles

-# Foot
+# Foot (in progress)
 foot.ini based of of ericmurpheyxyz's foot config.
 Only changed colorscheme.
+EXRTREMELY BUGGY.
+FILLED WITH ERRORS>

 # OBS
 my scenes in obs

 # Kitty
-transparent theme nice text too.
+ Black, transparent theme nice text too.
+Simple but beatifull.

 # Zellij
 makes it work with fish